jacobparis/12-factor-dev/public/dev-prod-parity.md

 Dev/prod parity minimizes the gap between development and production environments.
 The closer the development environment resembles production, the more confidence a developer will have that their changes are going to behave in the same way once deployed.

-The continuous development environment is identical to the production environment with few exceptions:
+The Continuous Development Environment is identical to the production environment with few exceptions:

 - the addition of developer tools, such as CLIs, SSH servers, and IDE backends;
 - newer codebases, containing Work-In-Progress code that is not deployed to production;